Unleash/unleash/website/docs/contributing/ADRs/front-end/jsx-conditionals.md

 ## Background

 Using the `&&` operator in React can lead to unexpected rendering behavior when dealing with certain falsy values.
 In our codebase, the `<ConditionallyRender />` component has been used to render React elements based on a boolean condition.
-It has some certain drawbacks, and that's why we would like to replace it with ternary operator.
+It has certain drawbacks.
+This is why we would like to replace it with ternary operator.

 ### Pitfalls of `&&` operator